-4.28 This condition applies if personal data is obviously made public by the person concerned.
+- 4.28 This condition applies if personal data is obviously made public by the person concerned.
 Personal data is made public if it is realistically accessible to a member of the general public, including if that is only to part of the general public because there is, for example, a subscription or paywall to access news content.
-This condition does not apply if an individual has indicated an intention to make it public in the future or is in the process of doing so.

-4.29 You should be cautious when applying this condition to information obtained from social media posts or other user-generated content.
-You must always consider whether it is fair to use the data, bearing in mind that people may make their personal data public without realising it.

-4.30 In the context of criminal trials, an offender may obviously make information about their offending public in line with the principle of open justice.
+This condition does not apply if an individual has indicated an intention to make it public in the future or is in the process of doing so. - 4.29 You should be cautious when applying this condition to information obtained from social media posts or other user-generated content.
+You must always consider whether it is fair to use the data, bearing in mind that people may make their personal data public without realising it. - 4.30 In the context of criminal trials, an offender may obviously make information about their offending public in line with the principle of open justice.
 However, you must consider whether using the personal data remains fair at a later date.
-An offender may reasonably expect privacy as a result of the passage of time, even if information is initially made public.

-4.31 You should also consider whether using the personal data would cause unwarranted harm.
+An offender may reasonably expect privacy as a result of the passage of time, even if information is initially made public. - 4.31 You should also consider whether using the personal data would cause unwarranted harm.
 There is a strong public interest in the rehabilitation of offenders recognised in the Rehabilitation of Offenders Act 1974 (ROA 1974).
 Although this is generally a strong factor in favour of not publishing or broadcasting data once a conviction is spent, whether or not it is fair depends on all the circumstances.

+[NEW PARA] Even where using data manifestly made public might be unfair to a data subject, it may be permissible to use it if the Journalism Exemption applies.